-Delaware

-(State or other jurisdiction of incorporation or organization)

-77-0118518 (I.R.S.
-Employer

-Identification No.)

-3120 Scott Blvd., Suite 130

-Santa Clara, California 95054 (Address of principal executive offices) (Zip code)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one):
+Delaware 77-0118518 (State or other jurisdiction (I.R.S.
+Employer of incorporation or organization) Identification No.) Santa Clara, Blvd., Suite 130 California 95054 Recutive offices) (Zip code) (408) 454-5100 (Registrant's telephone r number, including area code) Indicate by check mark whether the registrant: (1) has filed all reports require during the preceding 12 months (or for such shorter period that the registrant requirements for the past 90 days.
+Yes \square No \square • Indicate by check mark whether the registrant is a large accelerated filer, an a large accelerated filer" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer □ Accele ccelerated filer, or a non-accelerated filer.
+See definition of "accelerated filer and rated filer \square Non-accelerated filer \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes ☐ No ☑ Number of shares of Common Stock outstanding at February 5, 2007: 26,056 ,456

-Large accelerated filer \Box Accelerated filer \boxdot Non-accelerated filer \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗹

-Number of shares of Common Stock outstanding at October 24, 2006: 25,319,607

-SYNAPTICS INCORPORATED QUARTERLY REPORT ON FORM 10-Q FOR THE QUARTER ENDED SEPTEMBER 30, 2006
+SYNAPTICS INCORPORATED QUARTERLY REPORT ON FORM 10-Q FOR THE QUARTER ENDED DECEMBER 31, 2006